 The workforce is becoming more confident, which is increasing the importance of a strong, employer brand.
 Before providing a company with their loyalty, the nation’s top talent wants to know – Will I be challenged in my role?
 Will my boss respect me?
+Will my voice be heard here?
 How healthy and harmonious is this organization’s workplace culture?

 When you’re interviewing an ideal candidate, you don’t want them to have any question about what their experience would be like working for your organization.
 With a strong employer brand, businesses can increase the amount of applicants knocking on their door – cutting down on recruiting expenses.

-Also, implementing an employer brand can help an organization switch their overall mindset from recruitment to retention — which is a cheaper strategy in the long-term.
+Also, developing and implementing an employer brand can help an organization switch their overall mindset from recruitment to retention — which is a cheaper strategy in the long-term.